-SCE is also directed to include weekends and holidays as potential call days for its CPP program.
-SCE is further directed to spend, and authorized to recover, up to \$450,000 associated with customer education with the focus on improving the performance of its CPP program.
+SCE is also directed to include weekends and holidays as potential call days for its CPP program no later than June 1, 2022.
+SCE is further directed to spend, and authorized to recover, up to 1,000,000 (\$500,000 annually for 2021 and 2022) associated with customer education with the focus on improving the performance of its CPP program.
 Small commercial customers have not performed very well on the tariff, but like our direction to PG&E, SCE can and should educate customers on how to perform better.

 Since so few non-IOU LSEs currently offer CPP programs, and most of those programs are still in the pilot phase, we see an opportunity for CCAs and electric service providers (ESPs) to contribute to the reliability of the electric grid during peak demand days by proactively launching and expanding CPP programs.
 In this decision, we direct PG&E, SCE, and SDG&E to host a workshop on non-IOU CPP programs by April 7, 2021, to facilitate a peer knowledge exchange on the topic for summer 2021 and to identify barriers and solutions to non-IOU LSE program expansion as we look ahead to summer 2022.
+Recognizing that implementation of new CPP programs may not be feasible by summer 2021, as indicated by the California Community Choice Association (CalCCA) in its opening comments, the workshop may also consider alternative ways that the CCAs and IOUs should coordinate to encourage CCA customer participation in other load shedding programs.
 The CPUC strongly encourages CCAs and ESPs to take steps to launch or expand existing non-IOU CPP programs by summer 2021 (and by extension, summer 2022) to do their part to contribute to summer reliability by leveraging best practices from the workshop.
 We also encourage non-IOU LSEs to conduct CPP program load impact and cost effectiveness studies after this summer to inform the development of policies to expand programs in summer 2022.